Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Smells and tastes slightly sweet with sugar, spice, maple, oak, and perhaps a light hint of bourbon.

 This is a nice rum that might do even better with age.
-The bottle doesn't say how long it's been aged, but I suspect it's still a bit young.
+The bottle doesn't say how long it's been aged, but I suspect it's still very young.

 This rum has so much potential but falls just a tad short.
 The color is a deep amber.
 It has a bit of an edginess in aroma...stinging the nose a bit.
 Hints of being harsh.
 It initially has an interesting molasses flavor with a little vanilla but fades into a bit overly hard oak tone.
 The burn is a bit harsher than I like.
 It's a good mixing rum especially in sweeter drinks (the dry aftertaste would counter the sweet well) and does well in Coke Zero but needs to be aged several more years to raise it to sipping rum status.
 This rum has so much potential and I sincerely hope they have more barrels of this in reserve to bring out in several more years.